-This has quickly become a favorite weeknight family meal at my house.
-It is easy to prepare, and it packs flavors the whole family loves.
+This great recipe has quickly become a favorite weeknight family meal at my house.
+It is easy to prepare, uses simple ingredients, and it packs flavors the whole family loves.
 Depending on dietary needs, you can even swap out leaner sausages like chicken sausage for a lower calorie dinner.

 My sausage and potatoes recipes is loaded with smoked sausage, peppers and onions which are all seared in a skillet and then tossed with oven roasted potatoes.

 It is possible to make this as a easy sheet pan meal, and cook everything in the oven.
 However, I feel you get the best flavor by playing to the ingredient's strengths.
 For a meal such as this, sausage tastes best when seared, peppers and onions taste best when sauteed, and potatoes taste best roasted.

 This delicious recipe is a variation of my smothered potatoes and sausage recipe, which uses chicken broth and a mixture of different seasonings.

 - Smoked sausage - You can substitute any other kind of sausage, such as kielbasa, or even use other meats like turkey sausage.

 - Cooking oil - Vegetable oil such as olive oil or canola oil are my top recommendations.

 - Yellow onion - Yellow onions, sweet onions, and red onions can all be used.
 Red onions have the strongest flavor.

 - Yellow Pepper - Using a mixture of sweet bell peppers adds a pop of color, but you can use whichever peppers you wish.
 You can even spice it up with poblano peppers or jalapenos.
 Green bell pepper will be the least sweet but can also be used.